-All the equipment on the job site is listed here.
+All the equipment on the jobsite is listed here.
 The type of equipment is placed in the first column.
 This is followed by its status, which is a drop-down menu with the options in use, idle or out of order.
 Finally, add the amount of hours that piece of equipment was used during the day.

-Any materials, such as wood, drywall, etc., are listed in this section.
+Any construction materials, such as wood, drywall, etc., are listed in this section.
 First, write the time, then add if it was used or not.
 The last column is an estimate of how much material is left in your inventory.

-Here you log any deliveries of materials or supplies that came over the day.
+Here you log any deliveries of construction materials or supplies that came over the day.
 The first column lists what type of delivery it is, the second column notes the scheduled delivery time and the third column is where you write when the delivery actually arrived.

 It’s rare that a schedule goes without a hitch.
 When you do experience a delay, this is the section where you’ll explain it.
 The first defines the type of delay, such as a delivery or work slowdown.
 The next column will describe that delay and the third column is where you place how much time was lost due to the delay.

 Safety inspections occur regularly or at least once during the life cycle of the project.
 Here you can note if one happened on the day being recorded.
-If there was on, there’s a column to note what happened and if there were any incidents.
+If there was one, there’s a column to note what happened and if there were any incidents.

-How ProjectManager.com Helps with Daily Reports
+How ProjectManager Helps with Daily Construction Reports

 Create Daily Reports in a Flash

-Even better than your daily report template is a robust reporting feature that can create daily status reports that are dynamic documents that can be filtered to show just the data you want to see.
-They can easily be shared with the project team and stakeholders.
+Even better than your daily report template is a robust reporting feature that can create daily project status reports that are dynamic documents that can be filtered to show just the data you want to see.
+They can easily be shared with the construction project team and stakeholders.
 Our tool takes your daily report template to the next level.